A General Guide to Funding a Private College Education

 Investing in your future

 Paying for a private college education can seem overwhelming at first, but don’t let the costs keep you from considering any school; you never know what type of merit- or need-based aid is available until you pursue it with tenacity and determination.
 After scholarships and financial aid have been awarded, many students find the cost of private school is very competitive with other colleges or universities.
 Never forget that college is an investment in your future.
 Price should certainly be a consideration when choosing a school, but it should not be the only factor.
+You're also looking for a good return on investment, so also consider factors such as graduation rates, job placement, and earning potential after graduation.
 Even if it does cost you and your family more to attend a private university, there will be many worthwhile benefits.
 Small class sizes, access to professors, availability of career services, and a faith-filled community are just some of the things that students have recognized as setting a private school education apart from other colleges and universities.

 Find more money to help fund your education by searching for awards with our Scholarship Search tool.